-Cooling System Per formance Assumptions Calculation Assumptions SEER Rating Process DOE-2 Program Calculation Method Steady-state from simplified bin analysis Hour-by-hour simulation.
+Cooling System Performance Assumptions Calculation Assumptions SEER Rating Process DOE-2 Program Calculation Method Steady-state from simplified bin analysis Hour-by-hour simulation.
 Imposed Load Shape Fixed Example load profiles selected to closely match SEER assumptions.
 See Figure 10.
 Cooling System Capacity Fixed Total cooling capacity as a function of outdoor temperature curve held constant Cooling System Efficiency Fixed value for at an outdoor temperature of 82°F with entering air at 80° F dry- bulb and 67 F wet- bulb.
 Allow variation with outdoor dry- bulb only.
-Eliminate wet-bulb dependency by creating curve-fit a fixed 67°F entering air wet-bulb.
+Eliminate wet-bulb dependency by creating curve-fit at fixed 67°F entering air wet-bulb.
 Part-load performance Assumes 50% cycling rate based on a fixed total cooling capacity Varies with actual coil load and total capacity.
-Cooling System sensible- to-total ratio & Coil Load sensible-to-total ratio Not addressed.
+Cooling System sensible-to- total ratio & Coil Load sensible-to-total ratio Not addressed.
 Ratings and load based on total net capacity with no consideration of sensible and latent components System sensible heat ratio set to 1.0.
-Effect of coil entering conditions on the cooling coil by- pass factor removed.
+Effect of coil entering conditions on the cooling coil by-pass factor removed.
 Sensible capacity adjustment curve set to the total.
 Cooling Coil Entering Conditions Fixed at 80 F DB, 67 F WB Fixed at 80 F DB, 67 F WB by setting capacity, efficiency, and by-pass performance curves to fixed ARI entering air conditions.

-Table 3

-Comparison of NIST & DOE-2
+Table 2 Comparison of NIST & DOE-2 Calculation Methodologies

-Calculation Methodologies

-Items in blue font (and with asterisk) indicate SEER assumptions DOE-2 could not replicate.
+\ Items in blue font (and with asterisk) indicate SEER assumptions DOE-2 simulations could not replicate.

-Mid-load temperatures and cooling load profiles for typical single-family California residences were found to varied widely as seen in Figure 8.
-Two cases having load profiles and mid-load temperatures similar to the SEER assumptions (Figure 10) were selected for further study since these will minimize any bias due to climate or building effects.
-In Figure 10, the two DOE-2 load profiles differ only by building orientation, i.e., north/south (mid-load temperature = 82.5 F) versus east/west (mid-load temperature = 84.5 F).
+Mid-load temperatures and cooling load profiles for typical single-family California residences were found to vary widely as seen in Figure 7.
+Two cases having load profiles and mid-load temperatures similar to the SEER assumptions (Figure 9) were selected for further study since these will minimize any bias due to climate or building effects.
+In Figure 9, the two DOE-2 load profiles differ only by building orientation, i.e., north/south (mid-load temperature = 82.5 F) versus east/west (mid-load temperature = 84.5 F).

-In Figure 11, the points noted as "Full Model" are DOE-2 simulation results that use performance curves based on manufacturer's published data.
-Those points noted as the "Simple Model" are DOE-2 simulation results that have had their performance curves adjusted to match SEER assumptions as noted in Table 3 above.
-In particular, performance curves in the "Simple Model" are no longer dependent on cooling coil entering air conditions and produce performance values that would occur at cooling coil entering conditions of 80°F dry-bulb and 67°F wet-bulb.

-In Figure 11, when DOE-2's performance curves are "hobbled", i.e., use simplified SEER assumed conditions ("Simplified Model") rather than actual manufacture's data ("Full Model"), the agreement between rated SEER and DOE-2 simulated SEER for single speed (SEER 10, 12 and 14) systems is good.
-When the simplified performance curves ("Simplified Model") are replaced with manufacture's realistic data ("Full Model"), rated SEER is over-predicts the more sophisticated (and realistic) simulation results.
+In Figure 10, the points noted as "Full Model" are DOE-2 simulation results that use cooling system equipment performance curves based on manufacturer's published data.
+Those points noted as the "Simple Model" are DOE-2 simulation results based on the performance curves adjusted to match the simplified assumptions used in the SEER ratings process, as noted in Table 2 above.
+In particular, performance curves in the "Simple Model" are forced to ignore differing cooling coil entering conditions, cooling capacity variation with temperature, both latent and sensible cooling performance, and the other of the seven issues outlined in Table 2.
+It can be seen in this figure that there is close agreement between rated SEER and DOE-2 simulated SEER when DOE-2's performance curves are limited to a simplified approach as is used in the SEER ratings process.
+When the simplifying assumptions are replaced with performance curves that replicate the manufacture's data ("Full Model") the rated SEER over-predicts simulation results.